MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

 I felt this recently when I moved a project I'm working on from my hand-rolled results to the diagnostic pattern, and the exported C API got much simpler.
+Especially with zig and its strong C interop, I find myself exporting a crafted C API often so I find this useful.

 The result pattern could fit well if the language underwent some changes but I don't see it as worth the complexity after trying both.